Paolo De Ceglie

-Paolo De Ceglie (/it/; born 17 September 1986) is an Italian former professional footballer who played as a left-back, wing-back, or as a winger.
+Paolo De Ceglie (/it/; born 17 September 1986) is an Italian former professional footballer who played as a left-back or left midfielder.

 He spent most of his career with Italian club Juventus, where he won three Serie A titles, among other trophies, but also had loan spells with other Italian teams, as well as a stint with French side Marseille.
 In his prime, he was known for his pace, and was considered one of the fastest players in Serie A in 2010.